>> View All Results for ""

 London quotes now available

-Some stocks that investors had given up for dead are finding new life in the current market rally.
+Some stocks that investors had given up for dead are defying the norm and finding new life in the current rally.

 While stocks continues to hit new records, investors are quickly taking on more debt to bet on the market.

 Volatility is up more than 50 percent since the S&P 500 hit a record price of 1,729.86 last month.

 As Wall Street deals with the effects of the U.S. government shutdown, investors are also bracing for another hectic earnings season set to begin this month.

 The Russell 2000's relative performance is pronounced, gaining an astonishing 24 percent year to date.